jwestfall69/mad/machine/toki/README.md

 that handles it.

 ```
-0x0a0040 - TXT Tiles and palette(?) data copy
+0x0a0040 - Tiles and palette data copy
 0x0a0048 - Sprite data copy
 ```

+These have been confirmed with a logic analyzer and from getting stuff to display on screen.

 ## Errors/Error Codes
 The main CPU and sound CPU MAD rom should be used independently from each